 How discrimination affects the well-being of sexual minority members

 The aim was to better understand the mechanisms whereby discrimination affects the well-being of sexual minority members.
-On the one hand, differences in experiences of discrimination and well-being across different subgroups were examined, on the other hand, a comprehensive overall model was examined, which took into account the factors internalized LGBTIQ+ negativity, connectedness to the LGBTIQ+ scene, social support and pride.
+Differences in experiences of discrimination and well-being across different subgroups were examined, and a comprehensive overall model was examined, which took the factors internalized LGBTIQ+ negativity, connectedness to the LGBTIQ+ scene, social support and pride into account.